netj/libzygote/README.md

 are wasting a lot of time going through the same start up procedure, such as loading a set of data into memory.
 Using libzygote, you can easily eliminate this inefficiency with minimal changes to the code.
-You will first run your start up code once and libzygote will keep it alive as a "zygote" process.
+You will first run your start up code once and libzygote will keep it alive as a "[zygote][]" process.
 Whenever you want to feed the rest of your code, you can use libzygote's `grow` command, and grow your zygote into an actual process.